owiber/owiber.github.com/_posts/2009-07-03-moonfruit-spam-is-not-cool.markdown

 That keeps falling
 Smile on the outside that never comes in
 A comedy, mystery, irony, tragedy
-So I scream 'let the show begin'" - Jars of Clay</blockquote>
+So I scream 'let the show begin" - Jars of Clay</blockquote>